clintondiy/jquery-plugins/README.md

 # jquery-plugins
 Collection of different jQuery plugins
 ## Installation
-Include this file after jquery
+Include jquery-dropdownlist.js file after jquery
 ## Usage

 You need to specified the input box and the array to be sorted.